castai/docs/docs/guides/cluster-controller.md

 ---
-description: Check how to install and upgrade CAST AI cluster controller
+description: Check how to install and upgrade CAST AI cluster-controller
 ---

-# CAST AI cluster cluster controller
+# CAST AI cluster-controller

 Cluster controller is responsible for handling certain Kubernetes actions such as draining and deleting nodes, adding labels, approving CSR requests.
 It's open source and can be found on github <https://github.com/castai/cluster-controller>

-## Install
+## Install cluster-controller

 By default cluster controller is installed during your cluster onboarding using helm chart <https://github.com/castai/helm-charts/tree/main/charts/castai-cluster-controller>